GW190521 as a dynamical capture of two nonspinning black holes: Introduction

-\paragraph{Introduction.---} The gravitational-wave (GW) transient GW190521, detected by the LIGO-Virgo network~\cite{TheLIGOScientific:2014jea,TheVirgo:2014hva}, is compatible with the quasi-circular merger of two heavy ($m_1 \simeq 85 \Msun$, $m_2 \simeq 66 \Msun$) black holes (BHs) resulting in an ${\simeq}150\Msun$ intermediate-mass BH (IMBH)~\cite{Abbott:2020tfl,Abbott:2020mjq}.
-The estimated BH component masses fall in a ``forbidden range'' ${\simeq} 65-120 \Msun$ for BHs formed directly from stellar collapse, and challenge standard scenarios on BHs formation~\cite{Abbott:2020mjq, Abbott:2020gyp,Gonzalez:2020xah,Belczynski:2020bca,Mapelli:2021syv,Sedda:2021abh,Tagawa:2021ofj,DallAmico:2021umv}.
-The short duration ($\sim 0.1$~s) of GW190521 and the absence of a premerger signal, identified also by unmodeled (or weakly modeled) analyses~\cite{TheLIGOScientific:2014jea}, are critical aspects for the choice of waveform templates in matched filtering analyses and thus for the interpretation of the source.
+The gravitational-wave (GW) transient GW190521 is compatible with the quasi-circular merger of two heavy ($m_1 \simeq 85 \Msun$, $m_2 \simeq 66 \Msun$) black holes (BHs) resulting in an ${\simeq}150\Msun$ intermediate-mass BH (IMBH)~\cite{Abbott:2020tfl,Abbott:2020mjq}.
+The estimated BH component masses fall in a mass gap ${\simeq} 65-120 \Msun$ for BHs formed directly from stellar collapse, and challenge standard scenarios on BHs formation\cite{Abbott:2020mjq, LIGOScientific:2020kqk,Gonzalez:2020xah,Belczynski:2020bca,Mapelli:2021syv,Sedda:2021abh,Tagawa:2021ofj,DallAmico:2021umv}, suggesting the possibility of a progenitors formation through repeated mergers~\cite{2020ApJ...902L..26F,2021arXiv210704639F}.
+The short duration ($\sim 0.1$~s) of GW190521 and the absence of a premerger signal, identified also by unmodeled (or weakly modeled) analyses\cite{TheLIGOScientific:2014jea}, are critical aspects for the choice of waveform templates in matched filtering analyses and thus for the interpretation of the source.
 For example, under the hypothesis of a quasi-circular merger, matching the signal morphology requires fairly large in-plane components of the individual BH spins and results in a (weak) statistical evidence for orbital-plane precession.
-High orbital eccentricities (notably, head-on collisions) are also compatible with the burst-like morphology of GW190521~\cite{CalderonBustillo:2020odh}, although best-matching eccentric merger waveforms still require spin precession~\cite{Gayathri:2020coq,Romero-Shaw:2020thy}.
-Other proposed interpretations involve a boson-star merger~\cite{CalderonBustillo:2020srq}, a high-mass black hole-disk system~\cite{Shibata:2021sau} or an intermediate mass ratio inspiral~\cite{Nitz:2020mga} (see also~\cite{Estelles:2021jnz}), and indicate that the origin of GW190521 is still unsettled.
+High orbital eccentricities are also compatible with the burst-like morphology of GW190521, but best-matching eccentric merger waveforms still require spin precession\cite{Gayathri:2020coq, Romero-Shaw:2020thy}.
+Spin precessing binary black hole (BBH) mergers are known to be degenerate with head-on collisions\cite{CalderonBustillo:2020odh}.
+However, a head-on BBH is disfavored with respect to a boson-star head on collision with a log Bayes' factor of $-6.1$\cite{CalderonBustillo:2020srq}.
+Other proposed interpretations involve a high-mass black hole-disk system~\cite{Shibata:2021sau} or an intermediate mass ratio inspiral\cite{Nitz:2020mga} (see also\cite{Estelles:2021jnz}), and indicate that the origin of GW190521 is still unsettled.